borti4938/n64adv2_pcb/README.md

 Do the same with the other chips which have an exposed pad (U2 and U4).

 If you populate X2 with the THT variant, which is the JTAG connector, please short the pins such that they are flush at the bottom side.
-Otherwise the PCB might be lifted in its position which produces unneccessary mechanical stress on PCB and HDMI connector.
+Otherwise, the PCB might be lifted in its position which produces unnecessary mechanical stress on PCB and HDMI connector.

 Using non-clean flux (rosin based) is obviously recommended.
 Even though it is "non-clean" I recommend cleaning everything afterwards (just for the visual finish).